GSA/resources.data.gov/pages/_resources/inventory-data-gov-guide.md

   {:#dataset-hosting}

-  The primary use of [inventory.data.gov](https://inventory.data.gov/dataset) is to provide a dataset management system for agencies that need a tool to meet the requirements of the Open Data Policy.Data.gov uses inventory.data.gov for a second purpose.
+  The primary use of [inventory.data.gov](https://inventory.data.gov/dataset) is to provide a dataset management system for agencies that need a tool to meet the requirements of the Open Government Data Act.
 From 2011-2014, Data.gov featured data hosting using the Socrata platform.
 About a dozen agencies used the platform to host their datasets directly on Data.gov.
-At the conclusion of the Socrata contract in 2014, several agencies indicated a continuing need for hosting capability for these datasets (approximately 100).
+At the conclusion of the Socrata contract in 2014, several agencies indicated a continuing need for hosting capability for these datasets.
 To accommodate these agencies, the Data.gov PMO migrated the datasets previously hosted at the platform to a hosting capability using the CKAN [DataStore](https://docs.ckan.org/en/2.9/maintaining/datastore.html) extension, on the CKAN instance at inventory.data.gov.
-As a result, the access URLs for this small number of datasets begin with inventory.data.gov and are publicly accessible without needing a user account.
+As a result, the access URLs for a small number of datasets begin with inventory.data.gov and are publicly accessible without needing a user account.

-  For the time being, the Data.gov PMO will continue to provide this hosting capability on inventory.data.gov while it remains small scale and does not require significant additional Data.gov resources.
+  The Data.gov PMO will continue to provide this hosting capability on inventory.data.gov while it remains small scale and does not require significant additional Data.gov resources.

 examples: ""